dh-js/printify-etsy-listing-creation-desktop-app/README.md

 ## Note

-No confidential information has been added to Github, all private information is stored in a .env file.
+No confidential information has been added to Github, all private/identifiable information is stored in a .env file.